-In accordance with the above judgment, it is proposed that the community value should in essence outweigh the economic value of the asset / municipal properties.
+In accordance with the above judgment, it is proposed in essence outweigh the economic value of the asy nity value should perties.

-B. MUNICIPAL ASSET TRANSFER REGULATIONS
+B. MUNICIPAL ASSET TRANSFER R

-In accordance with the provisions of Regulation 7 of the Municipal Asset Transfer Regulations, R878 of 2008 the municipal council must, when considering any proposed transfer or disposal of a non-exempted capital asset, take into account -
+In accordance with the provisions Regulations, R878 of 2008 the proposed transfer or dispos of the Municipal Asset Transfer ncil must, when considering any npted capital asset, take into account -

-(a) whether the capital asset may be required for the Municipality's own use at a later date;
+(a) whether the cap a later date; ∕e required for the Municipality's own use at

+The ass

-The assets will not be required for Municipal use.
+∡uired for Municipal use.

-(b) the expected loss or gain that is expected to result from the proposed transfer or disposal;
+(b) the expected to result from the proposed transfer or posal;